Director & Audition NotesMad Libs Live! will be directed by Carter Wallace with Music Direction by Ayrian Norman.

 CHARACTERS

 Ready to register for auditions?
-Click the red button below!
+Click the button below!

 Audition FAQ's